Jwoo5/ecg-qa/README.md

         * `numeric_feature`
     * question: a question string
     * ecg_id: a list of ecg IDs of PTB-XL dataset.
 For comparison questions, it contains two corresponding ecg IDs.
 Otherwise, it has only one element.
     * attribute: a list of strings indicating the relevant attributes with the question.
+For comparison questions, it is set to `None` because the primary purpose of this information is aimed to the upperbound experiments where we need to convert each Single QA sample into appropriate ECG classification format.
 * `answers_for_each_template.csv` provides the possible answer options for each template ID.
 * `answers.csv` provides the whole answer options over all the QA samples.
 * `*_ecgs.csv` indicate which ecg IDs of PTB-XL are included in each split.